JBowers0921/osTicket-Post-Installation-Configuration/README.md

 <img src="https://i.imgur.com/taYvRMW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To add Departments, from the Admin Panel, select the Agents tab, then Departments and then click on "+Add New Departments".
+To add Departments: From the Admin Panel, select the Agents tab, then Departments and then click on "+Add New Departments".
 Name the department.
 Leave all other default settings as-is for now.
 Click "Create Department".
 </p>
 <br />
 </p>